About Us

 2010 Beginning Band

 In the year 2000, a small group of homeschooling parents joined together for the purpose of adding a music component to their childrens’ plans of study.
 These parents and their families, now a cooperative, teamed up with Mr. Donald “Doby” Dobrosky and Ms. Katherine Johnson, both notable area musicians and educators in their own right, to form the organization we know today as National Homeschool Music Ensembles, NHME.
-Starting with only a handful of students comprising a single wind-ensemble, NHME has grown into as many as 5 satellite locations; has added more ensembles like choir, string orchestra, and percussion ensemble; and has become an unconventional yet innovative, educational model.
-We successfully exported that model, our way of doing things, and our ideals across the country into several organizations with similar goals in mind.
+Starting with only a handful of students comprising a single wind-ensemble, NHME has grown into as many as five satellite locations; has added more ensembles like choir, string orchestra, and the percussion line; and has become an unconventional yet innovative, educational model.
+We successfully exported that model, our way of doing things and our ideas, across the country into several organizations with similar goals in mind.
 NHME is a founding member of the Michigan Home School Music Network, MHSMN.
 Along with the twelve other MHSMN music programs, NHME provides an instructional experience that’s become the envy of educators statewide and that’s drawn the attention of university directors looking to augment their bands and orchestras.
-This musical endeavor has seen over 400 students pass through its ranks in the past twenty years with many of these NHME alumni becoming leaders and professionals in their chosen fields.
+This musical endeavor has seen over 500 students and counting pass through its ranks in the past twenty years with many of these NHME alumni becoming leaders and professionals in their chosen fields.
 In 2016 with the invaluable support provided by Mr. Jack Barrett, NHME secured the acquisition of our operational home-base in Tecumseh, the former Tecumseh Grange.
 At NHMEs beginning, Mr. Barrett, the last Master of Grange #166, suggested holding music classes at the under-utilized Grange Halls in Southeast Michigan.
 Later, Jack’s suggestion and advice cemented NHME’s place within the community with the purchase of the hall.
 As we start a strong new year and an exciting new season at NHME, we look forward to continuing and growing our commitment to preparing tomorrow’s leaders today through music.

 Our Experiences

 NHME stands for excellence and strives to be the finest music instruction program in southeast Michigan.
 We are proud to serve the homeschool community in Lenawee, Washtenaw, and Monroe counties with a high quality and comprehensive music program.
 To that end, we find opportunities to participate with and play along with other College, University, and professional area ensembles.
 In 2015, NHME partnered with the Ann Arbor Symphony Orchestra for a side-by-side concert performance (Click the picture on the left to read all about it).
 As a result, A2SO’s director, Mr. Arie Lipsky, has become a proponent of NHME and a respected guest-conductor.
 Other guest-conductors have included Dr. John Pasquale, Director University of Michigan Marching and Athletic Bands, Mr. Wes King, Professor at University of Memphis and former Director of Bands Siena Heights University, and Mr. Jim Rice, Adjunct Professor of Saxophone at Siena Heights and Director for the Adrian City Band and the TCA Big Band.
 Our joint workshops with the ensembles of higher educational instituitons have included almost all of them in the local area: Eastern, Western, Central, Wayne State, Grand Valley, Toledo, Bowling Green, Concordia, Akron, Albion, Hillsdale, Spring Arbor, Siena Heights and more.
 NHME always keeps a lookout for positive musical experiences to enrich and benefit our students!
-To that end, NHME has teamed up with The Lyceum Learning Institute (Adrian, Monroe, Plymouth) to offer partnership music classes in band and strings for public-school-at-home enrolled students.
-Contact Michelle Mason, the Lyceum's Director, for more information on joining NHME through the partnership.

 Mr. Brian Gorski, Director of the Adrian City Band, sharing thoughts on teaming-up and sharing experiences with NHME's students.